blackus3r/post-worktime-logger/readme.md

 ### 1.3.0
 * Implemented an own page for Post Worktime Logger.
 * Implemented an options page with some nice options and a reset button.
-* Implemented a statistics page to show the top 25 posts (worktime.
+* Implemented a statistics page to show the top 25 posts (worktime).
 * Improved documentation of the plugin.

 ###1.2.2